This post contains affiliate links.

 Men, however, rarely use tights when running.
 That is why I usually use boxer briefs with long inseams and a layer of protection in my thighs and prevent chafing.

-My personal preference wearing no underwear when I’m wearing lined shorts.
-I also wear the Under Armour HeatGear compression shorts or Runderwear boxer brief under my unlined running shorts if I’ve used up all my 2-in-1 shorts.
+My personal preference is going commando when I’m wearing lined shorts.
+I also wear the Under Armour HeatGear compression shorts or Runderwear boxer brief if my running shorts are unlined.

 I particularly like the Runderwear because it does not ride up and it is absolutely chafe-free.
-However, they quite expensive which is why I don’t have too many pairs.
-You can get them for around 30$ a piece on Amazon.
+However, they were quite expensive which is why I don’t have too many pairs.
+You can check the price on Amazon.

 The Wrap Up